Create an Airwallex account today

 Pricing and fees

-Make sure you understand the full range of payment gateway fees, including setup costs, per-transaction fees, FX spreads, and platform fees.
+Look at the full cost picture when you're comparing payment gateway fees, including setup costs, per-transaction fees, FX spreads, and platform fees.
 Some providers offer tiered pricing based on volume or features.
 Watch out for providers that quote low card rates but charge high FX markups.
-Compare the total cost, not just the headline rate.
-It's also worth asking whether pricing is blended, one flat rate, or interchange-plus, card network fees plus a margin, because that affects how costs scale with your transaction mix.
+You need to compare the total cost, not just the headline rate.
+It's also worth asking whether pricing is blended (one flat rate) or interchange-plus (card network fees plus a margin), because that changes how costs scale with your transaction mix.

 Cards are only one part of the picture.
-Think about wallets, bank transfers, and buy now, pay later options, depending on your audience and industry.
-Regional preferences matter.
+You'll also want to think about wallets, bank transfers, and buy now, pay later options, depending on your audience and industry.
+Regional preferences matter here.
 Digital wallets dominate in Asia, whilst bank transfers are often preferred in Europe.
-Make sure your gateway covers the methods your customers really use.

 Security and compliance

-Make sure the provider is PCI DSS compliant, supports 3DS2, and offers fraud detection tools.
+Check that the provider is PCI DSS compliant, supports 3DS2, and offers fraud detection tools.
 Some also offer automated tax handling for global sales.
-This isn't just about protecting your customers.
+This isn't only about protecting your customers.
 It's also about protecting your business from chargebacks and regulatory headaches.

-Does it connect with your eCommerce platform, accounting stack, or ERP system?
-Hosted checkouts, APIs, and plugins all matter if you want speed and room to scale.
+Does it connect with your eCommerce platform, accounting software, or ERP system?
+Hosted checkouts, APIs, and payment gateway integrations all matter if you want speed and room to scale.
 If you're running on Shopify or WooCommerce, check whether the gateway has a native plugin or whether you'll need custom development.

 Settlement speed